allegro/allegro.tech/_posts/2020-04-01-machine-learning-plus-agile-manifesto.md

 Another sprint, another retrospective.
 You use new formulas, you gather insights, you vote and you have action points.
 Sometimes you start to regret being just a human.
-What if you can process incoming requests in parallel?
+What if you could process incoming requests in parallel?
 And provide always most accurate responses?
 You cannot be everywhere.
 But there is someone who can.

 ## “We have to communicate better”